Assessment at Salish Kootenai College

 Academic Program Review is conducted for each educational department/degree program every four years on a rotating schedule.
 When possible, APR is timed to occur prior to an external accreditation review by a specialty accrediting body.
 The Office of the Vice President for Academic Affairs and the Office of Institutional Effectiveness work with academic departments to provide data and support for departmental self-study.

-Cycle of Academic Program Review:
+Cycle of Academic Program Review

 Dental Assisting Technology